ashivercoding/JumpstartSalesProject/README.md

 ### Overview of Findings

 Since 2020, Jumpstart has seen a steady increase in sales.
-Most key performance indicators have shown year-over-year increases.
+Most key performance indicators in 2023 have shown year-over-year increases.
 Revenue increased by 20.62% and Order Volume increased by 28.64%.
 On the other hand, Average Order Value (AOV) decreased by -6.24%.
-The following sections will provide further insights into the areas the company is excelling in and the areas that need further improvement.
-Below is the overview page from the interactive Tableau dashboard linked above.
+The following sections will provide further insights into the areas the company is excelling in and opportunities for growth.
+Below is the overview page from the interactive Tableau dashboard that is linked above.